Here’s Our Rant About Novavax Inc. (NVAX)

-Novavax Inc. (NASDAQ:NVAX) went up by 6.34% from its latest closing price compared to the recent 1-year high of $189.40.
-The company’s stock price has collected -0.91% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Novavax to Participate in Upcoming Conferences
+Novavax Inc. (NASDAQ:NVAX) went up by 0.93% from its latest closing price compared to the recent 1-year high of $189.40.
+The company’s stock price has collected 5.83% of gains in the last five trading sessions.
+The Wall Street Journal reported 12 hours ago that Vaccine-Trial Volunteers Look to Make a Difference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.